 The Rudder Cup

-More than 100 years later, yachts are still racing across Bass Strait for the honour of winning the Rudder Cup.
-The Rudder Cup is Australia's oldest ocean race and the 5th oldest organised ocean yacht race in the world, predating the Fastnet by nearly 20 years and the Sydney to Hobart race by nearly 4 decades.
+More than 100 years later, yachts are still racing across the Bass Strait for the honour of winning the Rudder Cup.
+The Rudder Cup is Australia's oldest ocean race and the 5th oldest organised ocean yacht race in the world, predating the Fastnet by nearly 20 years and the Sydney to Hobart race by almost four decades.

 The inaugural race was run from Port Phillip Heads to Low Head at the mouth of the Tamar River, a distance of 198 nautical miles.
 This first race was won by the 14.6m yawl Thistle skippered by Edgar Newland with a crew that included his wife and daughter.
-Conditions were reported to be very rough, so much so that Mrs. Newland refused to relinquish the Rudder Cup so as to dissuade other yachtsmen from attempting such a dangerous race.
-The race continued using alternative trophies including the Doc Bennel Perpetual Trophy funded by the Royal St Kilda Yacht Club.
+Conditions were reported to be very rough, so much so that Mrs. Newland refused to relinquish the Rudder Cup to dissuade other sailors from attempting such a dangerous race.
+The race continued using alternative trophies, including the Doc Bennell Perpetual Trophy, funded by the Royal St Kilda Yacht Club.

-This is a Category 2 event, as amended by the ORCV Special Regulations which allows for use of Satellite Phone in lieu of HF radios by suitably equipped yachts.
+This is a Category 2 event, as amended by the ORCV Special Regulations, which allows for using Satellite Phones instead of HF radios by suitably equipped yachts.

-* Winner of the Rudder Cup based on largest handicap division
+* Winner of the Rudder Cup based on the largest handicap division